everram/langSchema-enhanced/README.md

 const rating: string = await categorize(
   `What rating would this review user give?
-  Review: could NOT recommend it more, best ive e
+  Review: could NOT recommend it more, best ive ever eaten`, ['1 star',